luislaguardia/luislaguardia/README.md

 ---

-## **Education**

-**Bachelor of Science in Information Technology**
-*Major in Mobile & Web Applications*
-National University – Philippines (2022 – Present)
-- Thesis: *Innovations in Sustainable Energy*

----

 ## **Leadership & Community Involvement**

 - **Microsoft Learn Student Ambassador**
   - Representing Microsoft on campus by advocating for technology, promoting learning resources, and engaging with the student tech community.

----

-## **Experience**

-### **Freelance Developer**
-- Built and deployed responsive web and mobile applications using React, Next.js, Laravel, and Flutter
-- Integrated RESTful APIs, third-party services, and both SQL and NoSQL databases
-- Performed security audits and penetration tests for client applications
-- Collaborated with clients to plan, design, and maintain scalable applications

-- Conducted network traffic analysis and vulnerability assessments
-- Participated in Capture the Flag (CTF) competitions and ethical hacking labs (Hack The Box, TryHackMe, PicoCTF)
-- Promoted secure coding practices and implemented end-to-end encryption mechanisms

----